MicrosoftDocs/power-platform/power-platform/admin/enable-improved-duplicate-detection.md

 # Enable the improved duplicate detection and merge experience

 > [!IMPORTANT]
-> The improved duplicate detection experience in now enabled by default.
+> The improved duplicate detection experience is now enabled by default.

 ### See also
 [What happens when duplicates are found while qualifying leads?](/dynamics365/sales-enterprise/qualify-lead-convert-opportunity-sales#what-happens-when-duplicates-are-found-while-qualifying-leads)